bboreham/docker/docs/sources/reference/run.md

 standard output is redirected or piped, such as in:
 `echo test | docker run -i busybox cat`.

+(Note that a process running as PID 1 inside a container will be flagged as SIGNAL_UNKILLABLE which means it will not automatically terminate on receipt of SIGINT or SIGTERM.)

 ## Container identification

 ### Name (--name)